-Our Fall Leadership Foundations program is full.
-If you live in the Hudson Valley, NY region and are interested in the next session, go here to find out more and sign up.
+We currently run two Leadership Foundations programs a year.
+The Winter 2018 program is full, and the next program is planned for Fall 2018.
+If you live in the Hudson Valley, NY region and are interested, go here to find out more and sign up.
 Let us know if you have questions.

 In conjunction with Leadership Foundations, we are continuing to roll out the NY Leader Forum (www.nyleaderforum.com), which is a place for leaders to connect with each other in conversation about leading and growing extraordinary teams and organizations.
 Take a look at our weekly “Leader Jams” if you are interested in cutting-edge content that will keep you thinking about topics that are important for leaders.